-Sometimes when we experience feelings of anxiety it can seem like as if it comes out of nowhere, but it’s often a build-up of a few things over time.
-If you have other stuff going on something like a state exam, new job or end of a relationship (which is always potentially stressful/anxiety provoking), the feelings might be even harder to manage.
+Sometimes when we experience feelings of anxiety it can seem as if it comes out of nowhere.
+But it’s often a build-up of a few things over time.

 It can be helpful to have someone you can talk to about your anxiety.
 Jigsaw offers 1:1 Live Chats where you can talk to a member of our team about how you’re feeling.